Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Methodology

-With Structure-from-Motion, the 3D scene can be recovered from the ego-motion.
-And from the reconstructed scene, with the help of 2D bounding boxes in each frame, the 3D object point cluster can be constrained in the region of the frustum intersection.
-In this section, we design the DoubleCluster algorithm (Alg.~\ref{alg:cluster}) to cluster 3D objects from the 3D reconstructed scene.
-We denote the video clip as $\mathcal{V}=\{\mathbf{I}_t|t=1,2\cdots,T\}$, keypoints $\mathbf{p}_{t}^i=[u_i,v_i]^\top,(i=1,2,\cdots,n)$ and local feature $\mathcal{F}_t=\{\mathbf{f}_{t}^i\}$.
-In this paper, the keypoint extraction and local feature matching network are based on SuperPoint~\cite{detone2018superpoint} and SuperGlue~\cite{sarlin2020superglue}.
-Given camera intrinsic parameter $\mathbf{K}$ and the camera extrinsic parameter $\mathbf{T}_{t}=[\mathbf{R}_{t}|\mathbf{t}_{t}]$ in $t$-th frame, 3D keypoint $\mathbf{P}_{i}$ in the global frame can be optimized by solving bundle adjustment with projection error
+Using the Structure-from-Motion (SfM) technique, it is possible to reconstruct a 3D scene from ego-motion.
+Then from the reconstructed scene, with the help of 2D bounding boxes in each frame, the 3D object cluster can be obtained by clustering the foreground points from the reconstructed scene.
+So, in this section, we introduce an algorithm called DoubleClustering (Alg.~\ref{alg:cluster}) for extracting 3D object clusters from the 3D reconstructed scene.
+Then we optimize and generate tight 3D bounding boxes for each object cluster as an initial pseudo label. \paragraph{Scene Reconstruction.}Firstly, let's revisit scene reconstruction with SfM.
+We denote the video sequence as $\mathcal{V}=\{\mathbf{I}_t|t=1,2\cdots,T\}$, keypoints in image $\mathbf{I}_t$ as $\mathbf{p}_{t}^i=[u_i,v_i]^\top,(i=1,2,\cdots,n)$ and local feature on each keypoint as $\mathcal{F}_t=\{\mathbf{f}_{t}^i\}$.
+In this paper, we use the keypoint extractor and local feature-matching network SuperPoint~\citep{detone2018superpoint} and SuperGlue~\citep{sarlin2020superglue}.
+Given intrinsic parameter $\mathbf{K}$ and the extrinsic parameter $\mathbf{T}_{t}=[\mathbf{R}_{t}|\mathbf{t}_{t}]$ of the camera in time $t$, 3D keypoint $\mathbf{P}_{i}$ in the global frame can be optimized by solving bundle adjustment (BA) with projection error computed on the corresponding keypoints between any two images as

-where $\Pi(\cdot)$ is the function projecting the 3D points in the world frame to the image with the camera's intrinsic and extrinsic parameters.
-However, when the ego-motion is small, the disparity between frames is also small.
-The reconstruction can be influenced by the noise.
-So, when the camera moves at a low speed, we ignore the video sequence and do not reconstruct the scene.
+where $\Pi(\cdot)$ is the function projecting the 3D points in the world frame to the image.
+Besides, $\mathbf{K}$ and $\mathbf{T}_{t}$ can be also optimized in BA process.
+Please note that when the ego moves slowly, the disparity between two frames is small and the observation noise can affect reconstruction.
+Therefore, when the camera moves slowly, we disregard the video sequence and do not reconstruct the scene.
+The speed threshold is defined as $\omega$.

-After the scene-level global reconstruction, we choose the foreground 3D points that can be reprojected within the 2D bounding boxes, and perform the Local Point Clustering (LPC) in each frame via connected component algorithm to choose the biggest 3D point cluster for the object $\mathbf{B}_j^t$:
+\paragraph{Object point cloud clustering.}After the scene reconstruction, we introduce a two-step object clustering algorithm, called DoubleClustering, to separate and cluster the object point clouds in the reconstructed scene.
+Firstly, in each frame, we choose the 3D points that can be projected in the 2D bounding boxes, and perform the Local Point Clustering (LPC) to choose the largest cluster for each object $\mathbf{B}_j^t$: